pbadhe/Public-Grievance-Redressal-System/README.md

 - Siddhi Dhonsale (siddhi.d123@gmail.com)

 # Installation & Usage
-The project will require an SQL database (requirements understood from the ) to be configured on the host.
-The code can be directly imported into any modern Java IDE for editing and database configurations.
+The project will require an SQL database to be configured on the host.
+Database schema and sample default data is included in the **river_mini.sql** file.

+Import the sql file into the database configured on the host.
+The project code can be directly imported into any modern Java IDE for editing the database configurations (not modular for now).
-The project will generate a runnable jar post compilation which can be directly used as a standalone application.
+The project will generate a runnable jar post compilation, which can be directly used as a standalone application ready for deployment.

 Note: Some API changes to JxMaps may be required according to the use of the host (100 requests per day limit).